bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-depahture-trajectory.md

 e = 1 + \frac{r_p}{a} = 1 + \frac{r_p v_{\infty}^2}{\mu_i}
 :::

-Since all the terms in the rightmost term in Eq. {eq}`eq:depahture-hyperbola-eccentricity` are positive, the eccentricity will be greater than one, as expected.
+Since all the terms in the rightmost term in @eq:depahture-hyperbola-eccentricity are positive, the eccentricity will be greater than one, as expected.
 Using combinations of $a$, $e$, $v_p$, and $r_p$, the other orbital elements can be found as needed.

-Examining Eqs. {eq}`eq:interplanetary-depahture-hyperbola-energy`, {eq}`eq:interplanetary-depahture-periapsis-velocity`, {eq}`eq:interplanetary-depahture-delta-v`, and {eq}`eq:depahture-hyperbola-eccentricity`, we see that none of them depend on the size of $v_{\infty}$ relative to the planet's orbital velocity.
-Therefore, all the analysis and equations are identical for a hyperbola that reduces the spacecraft heliocentric speed relative to the planet's heliocentric speed, as shown in {numref}`fig:interplanetary-depahture-inward-transfer`.
+Examining Eqs. @eq:interplanetary-depahture-hyperbola-energy, @eq:interplanetary-depahture-periapsis-velocity, @eq:interplanetary-depahture-delta-v, and @eq:depahture-hyperbola-eccentricity, we see that none of them depend on the size of $v_{\infty}$ relative to the planet's orbital velocity.
+Therefore, all the analysis and equations are identical for a hyperbola that reduces the spacecraft heliocentric speed relative to the planet's heliocentric speed, as shown in @fig:interplanetary-depahture-inward-transfer.

 :::{figure} ../images/interplanetary-depahture-inward-transfer.svg
 :name: fig:interplanetary-depahture-inward-transfer